maluque/DataBusterSQL/README.md

 To import the DDBB into `mySQL Workbench` we need to:

 1. Create a schema called `blockbuster`
-2. Import from Self-Contained File: `blockbuster.sql`
+2. Import from "Self-Contained File": `blockbuster.sql`
-3. Copy/paste and run the queries available in `blockbuster_sql_queries.sql`.
+3. Copy/paste and run the queries available at `blockbuster_sql_queries.sql`.